milanwiedemann/suddengains/README.md

 #### 1.2 Select cases

-Next, select all cases for the sudden gains analysis.
-The package currently implements two methods to select cases:
+The package currently implements two methods to select cases for sudden gains analyses.
+Which method is most appropriate for your study will depend on the therapy to be analysed, the underlying theory, the data your're using, the questions you're interested.
+It might also be that it's not neccessary for you to make use of this function.
+Below are some more details about the two methods that are currently available:

 1. Select all cases with a minimum number of repeated measurements available: `method = "min_sess"`
 1. Select all that provide enough data to apply the three sudden gains criteria: `method = "pattern"`